Kettukaa/Kettukaa.github.io/_pages/about.md

 ## Why "Kettukaa"?
 I wanted a pseudonym that had meaning that was closely linked to the primary subject of my work, foxes.
 So I went on Google Translate and cycled through the languages until I landed on the Finnish "Kettu."
 I wanted a little extra so I added the ending "kaa" for flair.

+## Webpage
+This website was created through [Github Pages](https://pages.github.com/) using the [Reverie](https://github.com/amitmerchant1990/reverie) template.
+I have to give it to Github, their system with Jekyll and hosting sites works straight out of the box and is easily adaptable.
+10/10.